 Graduate students in the MFA program must earn a grade point average (GPA) of 3.0 (a B average) or higher each semester.
 A student who earns a GPA of less than a 3.0 in any one semester will be placed on Probation for the subsequent semester.
-If after the semester of Probation the student fails to meet or exceed the minimum GPA, he or she may be dismissed from the program.
+If after one semester of Probation the student fails to meet or exceed the minimum GPA, they may be dismissed from the program.